mlabs-haskell/plutip/docs/tasty-integration.md

 1. Will start the local network with default config (more on configuring below)
 2. Description of test group that will be run on current instance of the network
 3. Test scenario that will be performed on the local network with it's description.
 Scenario includes:
    1. (3.1.)
 Initialization of `wallets`.
-In this case two addresses will be funded: first will have 2 UTxOs with 100 and 200 Ada, second - single UTxO with 10 Ada.
+In this case two addresses will be funded: first - enterprise address - will have 2 UTxOs with 100 and 200 Ada, second - base address - single UTxO with 10 Ada.
-   2. (3.2) Execution of "`someContract :: Contract w s e a`". `PaymentPubKeyHash` of *first wallet* will be accessible in `someContract` as "own PaymentPubKeyHash". e.g with `ownFirstPaymentPubKeyHash`. `PaymentPubKeyHash` of *second* initiated wallet is brought into scope by `wallet2pkh` during pattern match on list (more on that below).
+   2. (3.2) Execution of "`someContract :: Contract w s e a`". `PaymentPubKeyHash` of *first wallet* will be accessible in `someContract` as "own PaymentPubKeyHash". e.g with `ownFirstPaymentPubKeyHash`. `PaymentPubKeyHash` of *second* initiated wallet is accessible through `wl :: WalletLookups`  (more on that below).
    3. (3.3) List of checks or `predicates` which will be performed for the result of `someContract` execution.

 It is possible to run several scenarios on single network instance - note that `withConfiguredCluster` accepts list of `assertExecution`'s.